How to Do Your Makeup When Wearing a Face Mask

 Because the friction caused by the face mask can rub your makeup off.
 For that reason, powder formulas may be the better choice for long-lasting and smudge-proof makeup when wearing a face mask.

-8. Go easy on the lips.
+7. Go Easy on the Lips

 Even though they’re almost invisible during the day, your lips still need attention.
 Instead of using lipstick, use a lip balm to keep your lips hydrated and plump.
-If you wear a mask for a long period of time, there’s no need to use lipstick just to smudge it all over your face mask.

-So this is how you can do your makeup when wearing a face mask so you feel comfortable, look good, and avoid mess at the same time.
+So this is how you can do your makeup when wearing a face mask so you feel comfortable, look good, and avoid the mess at the same time.

 Scroll to Top